duydodevgithub/frontend-nanodegree-arcade-game/README.md

  The enemies move at varying speeds on the paved block portion of the scene Once a the player collides with an enemy, the game is reset and the player moves back to the start square Once the player reaches the water the game is won.

+ #Playing Instruction
+ Open index.html file
+ Use arrow key to move your character